-During the year ended 30 June 2020, the Group had certain transactions with SHKP and its affiliates other than members of the Group.
-Details of these transactions are set out in the section headed "Connected Transactions and Continuing Connected Transactions" on pages 41 to 48 and in note 31 "Related Party Transactions and Balances" to the consolidated financial statements.
-There was no other contract of significance between the Company, or any of its subsidiaries, and a controlling shareholder or any of its subsidiaries subsidiaries of the provision of services to the Company or any of its subsidiaries by a controlling shareholder or any of its subsidiaries subsidiaries subsisting during or at the end of the year.
+During the year ended 30 June 2021, the Group had certain transactions with SHKP and its affiliates other than members of the Group.
+Details of these transactions are set out in the section headed "Connected Transactions and Continuing Connected Transactions" on pages 40 to 47 and in note 30 "Related Party Transactions and Balances" to the consolidated financial statements.
+There was no other contract of significance between the Company, or any of its subsidiaries, and a controlling shareholder or any of its subsidiaries subsisting during or at the end of the year.
+Furthermore, there was no other contract of significance for the provision of services to the Company or any of its subsidiaries subsisting during or at the end of the year.